Anti-de Sitter $\to$ de Sitter transition driven by Casimir forces and mitigating tensions in cosmological parameters

 where $g_s$ denotes the effective degrees of freedom for the entropy of the other thermalized relativistic species that are present when they decouple~\cite{Anchordoqui:2019amx}.
 The 5D graviton has 5 helicities, but the spin-1 helicities do not have zero modes, because we assume the compactification has $S^1/\mathbb{Z}_2$ symmetry and so the $\pm 1$ helicities are projected out.
 The spin-0 is the radion and the spin-2 helicities form the massless (zero mode) graviton.
 This means that for the 5D graviton, $g_*=3$.
 The $\pm 1$ helicities of the gauge field are odd and do not have zero modes, only the two scalars are even, so $g_*=2$.
 The (bulk) left-handed neutrinos are odd, but the right-handed neutrinos are even and so each counts as a Weyl neutrino, for a total $g_* =2 \times 3$.
 Assuming that the dark sector decouples from the Standard Model sector before the electroweak phase transition we have $g_s = 106.75$.
 This gives $\Delta N_{\rm eff} = 0.27$, consistent with the 95\%CL bound reported by the Planck Collaboration~\cite{Planck:2018vyg}.

 We can also envision a more complex dark sector in which the gauge field is replaced by a complex scalar with Yukawa coupling to the neutrinos (that could provide them with mass).
-The spectrum has addition of an extra real scalar, such that before decay of the complex scalar $N_F - N_B = 4$ and after decay $N_F - N_B = 6$.
+The spectrum has addition of an extra complex scalar, such that before its decay $N_F - N_B = 5$ and after decay $N_F - N_B = 7$.
 In Fig.~\ref{fig:2} we show the corresponding AdS $\to$ dS transition for this scenario.
-The resulting $\Delta N_{\rm eff} = 0.30$ is also consistent with {\it Planck} data~\cite{Planck:2018vyg}.
+For this scenario, $\Delta N_{\rm eff} = 0.27$.

 The next-to-minimal dark sectors that can accommodate the AdS $\to$ dS crossover transition can be nicely combined with the dark dimension proposal to elucidate the radiative stability of the cosmological hierarchy $\Lambda/M_p^{4} \sim 10^{-120}$~\cite{Montero:2022prj}.
 As can be seen in Figs.~\ref{fig:1} and \ref{fig:2}, the connection is possible for a compactification radius $R_\perp^{\rm ( AdS)} \sim 8~\mu{\rm m}$, which implies the Kaluza-Klein (KK) tower of the dark dimension opens up at $m_{\rm KK}^{\rm (AdS)} \sim 155~{\rm meV}$.
-After the vacuum undergoes the AdS $\to$ dS transition the compact space slightly enlarges to $R_\perp^{\rm (dS)} \sim 10~\mu{\rm m}$ and so $m_{\rm KK}^{\rm (dS)} \sim 123~{\rm meV}$.
+After the vacuum undergoes the AdS $\to$ dS transition the compact space slightly enlarges to $R_\perp^{\rm (dS)} \sim 9~\mu{\rm m}$ and so $m_{\rm KK}^{\rm (dS)} \sim 138~{\rm meV}$.
 This in turn makes a shift of the species scale,

 where $i =$ AdS, dS.
 Putting all this together, we have this interesting observation that as the species scale goes down correspondingly the species entropy \cite{Cribiori:2023ffn} goes up, and we can even speculate that this has a deeper origin: since the entropy should increase we argue that {\it any AdS to dS transition in which the minimum is shifted towards smaller values of $R$ are rule out}.
 Note that the reduction in the species scale can be also understood as a result of fixing the 4D $M_p$.
 Fixing instead the 5D scale $M_*$ amounts to increase $M_p$ and thus reduce the 4D strength of gravity since the radius becomes bigger.
 This alternative interpretation is constrained by observations, see e.g.~\cite{Alvey:2019ctk}.